Your best friend for file transfer

-Fetch supports a variety of different types of connections to servers: FTP (no security), SFTP, FTP with TLS/SSL (FTPS), FTP with GSSAPI (Kerberos), and FTP with KClient (Kerberos).
+Fetch supports a few different types of connections to servers: FTP (no security), SFTP, and FTP with TLS/SSL (FTPS).
 Not all servers support all these choices; be sure the server you're connecting to supports your choice, or you will receive an error.

 You can specify the connection type with the Connect Using pop-up menu in the New Connection dialog and New Shortcut dialog.
 The security of a connection is indicated by a padlock icon just above the file list in transfer windows and in shortcut list windows.